mandar15/FoodTruck/README.md

 ---------------------
 1. First git checkout the code in Eclipse
 2. Make sure you have the [maven plugin](http://eclipse.org/m2e/) installed in your Eclipse
-3. Add an Run Configuration for maven build with Goal as “tomcat:run” and start the server.
+3. Add a Run Configuration for maven build with Goal as “tomcat:run” and start the server.
 You should now be able to see the application on “localhost:8080/FoodTruck/home”
 4. Alternatively, you can execute the application form the command line using the instructions [here]( https://devcenter.heroku.com/articles/java-webapp-runner#run-your-application).
 The application can be reached at “localhost:8080/home”